sonamd6807456/ICT105-DRUK-MVP/docs/customer-question.md

 This survey is conducted by **DRUK** as part of **ICT105 Fundamental Technology Entrepreneurship**.

 The purpose of this survey is to understand how students discover campus activities, workshops, competitions, and university events.
+The findings will be used to validate the problem statement and define the MVP requirements for the Smart Campus Event Hub.

 * Completion time: 3–5 minutes
 * Responses are anonymous